 - The aspects of the current SPC Waiver that disadvantage EU based manufactures and distort competition without providing any benefits need to be removed.
-These include: - The notification of marketing authorisation numbers in third countries (today Art.
-5.5(e)).
-Today this is used as a trigger for unnecessary litigation or threat of litigation, raising questions about what should be considered 'abusive litigation'. - The publication of SPC Waiver notification details (today Art.
-5.5).
-Non-EU manufacturers are advantaged since their manufacturing and business plans are not published anywhere.
-Therefore, to tackle anticompetitive disclosure of commercially confidential information, the notification should be sent only to the relevant National Patent Offices and SPC holder, and only a receipt of notification should be published. - The unnecessary "Due Diligence requirements" (today Art.
+These include: - The notification (Art.
+5.2.(b)(c)).
+Today this is used as a trigger for unnecessary litigation or threat of litigation, raising questions about what should be considered 'abusive litigation'.
+Non-EU manufacturers are advantaged since they do not need to notify the SPC holder and there is no disclosure of their manufacturing and business plans. - The unnecessary "Due Diligence requirements" (Art.
 5.9), to avoid that SPC holders force disclosure and obtain access to highly commercially sensitive information throughout the whole supply chain and open the doors to potential abuses.
 Today, this potentially makes the makers and their contractual partners, which are often SMEs, a target for unnecessary litigation.
-In addition, this unnecessary safeguard discourages manufacturers intending to produce in the EU, due to the risks of unnecessary litigation that outside of Europe would not exist. - The unnecessary "labelling requirements" (today Art.
-5.2 (d)). - Additionally, due to the legal uncertainty as to the interpretation, application of and obligations under the SPC Manufacturing Waiver, which has been compounded by conflicting national decisions in Janssen v Formycon ("Formycon") and Janssen v Samsung Bioepis ("Samsung Bioepis"), the European Commission should clarify: - That third country IP right status is of no relevance for the EU SPC Waiver.
-Otherwise, this would break the territoriality doctrine of IP rights and extend to the EU the effects of foreign IP rights, opening the doors for abusive litigation in the EU based on those foreign rights, which is especially deterrent for SMEs. - The safeguards against abusive litigation, with concrete examples of abusive litigation, a mechanism for competition authorities to monitor litigation or threatened litigation in relation to the SPC Waiver. - Exemptions to re-importing due to technical reasons (i.e. certain related act being possible in third countries for example when certain steps in the manufacturing including packaging must be carried out in a third country by a contract manufacturing organisation (CMO) and the product must then be re-imported into the EU for final manufacturing and release). - That there should be no unnecessary restrictions on storage in the use of the export waiver.
+In addition, this unnecessary safeguard discourages manufacturers intending to produce in the EU, due to the risks of unnecessary litigation that outside of Europe would not exist. - The unnecessary "labelling requirements" (Art.
+5.2 (d)). - Additionally, due to the legal uncertainty as to the interpretation, application of and obligations under the SPC Manufacturing Waiver, which has been compounded by conflicting national decisions in Janssen v Formycon ("Formycon"), Janssen v Samsung Bioepis ("Samsung Bioepis"), and Amgen v.
+Samsung Bioepis, the European Commission should clarify:

-- That day 1 launch is an explicit objective of the SPC Waiver both for launch in EU countries as well as for export and launch in third countries, since the objective of the waiver is to create a level playing field between EU and non-EU manufacturers.
+- That third country IP right status is of no relevance for the EU SPC Waiver.
+Otherwise, this would break the territoriality doctrine of IP rights and extend to the EU the effects of foreign IP rights, opening the doors for abusive litigation in the EU based on those foreign rights, which is especially deterrent for SMEs. - > The safeguards against abusive litigation, with concrete examples of abusive litigation, a mechanism for competition authorities to monitor litigation or threatened litigation in relation to the SPC Waiver. - > The possibility to re-import due to technical reasons (i.e. certain related act being possible in third countries for example when certain steps in the manufacturing including packaging must be carried out in a third country and the product must then be re-imported into the EU for final manufacturing and release).
+This may also add value to the EU manufacturing without disregarding basic principles of global trade. - That there should be no unnecessary restrictions on storage in the use of the export waiver. - That, day 1 launch is an explicit objective of the SPC Waiver both for launch in EU countries as well as for export and launch in third countries, since the objective of the waiver is to create a level playing field between EU and non-EU manufacturers.